 Branstool Orchards (Utica): You can pick 37 varieties of apples at Branstool!
-Hours run from 9-5 Monday-Saturday and 10-4 Sundays, with the website updated daily if there is a need to close while fruit ripens.
-Food trucks are on site some Saturdays as well and leashed, non-aggressive dogs are welcome to join the fun!
+Hours run from 9 am - 6 pm Monday-Saturday and 10 am - 5 pm Sundays, with the website updated daily if there is a need to close while the fruit ripens.
+Food trucks are on-site some Saturdays as well and leashed dogs are welcome to join the fun!

 CherryHawk Farm (Marysville): CherryHawk is a family-owned orchard spanning more than 60 acres.
-They feature 17 varieties, and update their website with what’s available on a regular basis.
+They feature 19 varieties and update their website with what’s available on a regular basis.

 Lawrence Orchards (Marion): This family-run orchard and farm market offers 26 apple varieties throughout the season, with availability updated on Facebook, along with seasonal fruits, jams, jellies and more.
-Be sure to visit the Cider House Pavilion and pick up a gallon (or two!) of fresh and all natural apple cider from Labor Day until Christmas Eve!
-Picking is available from 9 a.m. - 4 p.m. and admission is just $5 for anyone over the age of 2.
+Be sure to visit the Cider House Pavilion and pick up a gallon (or two!) of fresh and all-natural apple cider from Labor Day until Christmas Eve!
+Picking is available from 10 am - 5 pm, Monday through Saturday.

-Lynd’s Fruit Farm (Pataskala): Lynd’s is a popular spot for U-pick apples, offering acres upon acres of apple trees for climbing and picking.
+Lynd Fruit Farm (Pataskala): Lynd is a popular spot for U-pick apples, offering acres upon acres of apple trees for climbing and picking.
 They also offer hayrides through the orchard, a corn maze, and the big market tent loaded with produce, fall items and baked goods.
-Picking is available Wednesday - Sunday from 10 a.m. - 6 p.m. and is charged by the bag, starting at $20 for a small bag, with a minimum of one small bag per car.

 Ochs Fruit Farm (Lancaster): Ochs has been operating as a family-run farm since 1872 and offers more than 90 varieties of apples.
 Keep an eye on their Facebook page for daily availability and hours of operation.

 The Orchard & Company (Plain City): This family fun center is more than just an apple orchard.
-Open 11 a.m. - 6 p.m. weekends through Oct.
-31, it also offers lots of exciting activities for all ages including wagon rides, farm animals, zip lines and more.
+Open 11 am - 6 pm on weekends through Oct.
+30, it also offers lots of exciting activities for all ages including wagon rides, farm animals, zip lines and more.
 There is no admission charged for u-pick apples or to visit the store, but those entering “Farmyard Area” will need general admission and a Farmyard Pass.
 Please leave your four-legged friends at home for this experience!